Security at Xylar

 Data handling

 - Minimum necessary.
-Xylar collects only what's needed to capture, transcribe, triage, and route calls.
+Xylar collects only what's needed to answer, route, triage, and follow up on patient communications.

 - No training on your PHI.
 Patient data is not used to train general-purpose models.

 - Retention and deletion.
-Recordings, transcripts, and summaries are retained per your practice's configured policy and deleted on request at termination.
+Recordings, transcripts, summaries, tasks, and messages are retained per your practice's configured policy and deleted on request at termination.

 - Incident response.
 We follow a documented incident response process with customer notification commitments in the BAA.